 Xhosa a Nguni Bantu language spoken by about 20 million people primarily along the southeastern coast of Africa.
 It is one of the official languages of South Africa and Zimbabwe and also spoken in Botswana and Lesotho.
 Xhosa-speaking people have inhabited coastal regions of southeastern Africa since before the 16th century.
 Nelson Mandela was a famous Xhosa man.
 In the Marvel Cinematic Universe films Captain America: Civil War and Black Panther, the language spoken in the fictional African nation of Wakanda is Xhosa.

 Communication skills developed while learning Xhosa can improve your interpersonal skills in your native langauge as well.
-Your marketable skills in the global economy are improved when you master Xhosa.
-Communication skills developed while learning Xhosa can improve your interpersonal skills in your native langauge as well.
+Four out of five new jobs in the US are created as a result of foreign trade.
+Analytical skills improve when you study Xhosa.
 Xhosa expand one's view of the world, liberalize one's experiences, and make one more flexible and tolerant.

 How Long Does it Take to Learn Xhosa?